GV Honors Program

 What About Transfer Students?

 The Honors Program at Grand View University was designed with all students in mind.
 The required courses will begin when you start at Grand View University and allow you to become familiar with your cohort.
-We also have an agreement with DMACC to allow transfer students who have completed the necessary honors courses to transfer seamlessly into Grand View University's Honors Program.
+We also have an agreement with DMACC to allow transfer students who have completed the necessary Honors courses to transfer seamlessly into Grand View University's Honors Program.

-"Throughout my time being a part of the Honors program, I have gained new perspectives and understanding about the human experience and how that experience shapes the way we interact with every other human being.
-I have also made valuable friendships both with my classmates and professors.
-I have grown as a student and more importantly as a more well-rounded and compassionate individual." |
+"I have gained new perspectives and understanding about the human experience and how that experience shapes the way we interact with every other human being."